Malapascua islanD

 30 minutes

 Price depends on time of day.
-Ask the boat to take you to Thresher Shark Divers.
+They normally take you to the main pier but you can ask if it’s possible for the boat to take you to Thresher Shark Divers or your resort.

 Public Boat*